-An adjustable rate mortgage (ARM) is a mortgage that has a specified adjusting period where the rate can be adjusted, up or down, along with the payment.
+An adjustable rate mortgage (ARM) is a mortgage where the rate can periodically be adjusted, up or down, along with the payment.

 All ARM’s have a period where the interest rate is fixed (the starting rate) at the beginning of the repayment period.
 This fixed rate period can be 3, 5, 7 or 10 years on conforming loans (Fannie Mar or Freddie Mac).
 The shorter the fixed rate period, the lower the initial interest rate and the payment.

 The principle and interest payment (P&I) on these loans remains the same throughout the fixed period.
 After that the rate can adjust up or down according to the index used and the margin for that loan.